qtc-de/beanshooter/notes.md

 When *JMX* is used without *SSL*, where is no need to specify a custom ``RMIClientSocketFactory`` during the call to ``exportObject``.
 Therefore, no specific factory is associated with the remote object and ``RMISocketFactory.setSocketFactory(fac)`` can be used to override the default.
-In the source of *jmx-exploiter*, this looks like this:
+In the source of *beanshooter*, this looks like this:

 ```java
 RMISocketFactory fac = RMISocketFactory.getDefaultSocketFactory();